Iran’s nuclear programme in focus in China, Russia and US

 On Wednesday, Iranian Foreign Minister Abbas Araghchi told reporters after a cabinet meeting that Tehran is expecting a representative from an Arab country to deliver the letter.

-The semi-official agency ISNA reported the same day that Anwar Mohammed Gargash, a United Arab Emirates diplomatic advisor, was traveling to Iran to meet Araghchi.
-The report did not attempt to link the visit with the letter.
+The Foreign Ministry spokesman then said that Anwar Mohammed Gargash, a United Arab Emirates diplomatic advisor, was due to hand the missive over in a meeting with Araghchi later on Wednesday.

 The meeting in China will follow a closed-door UNSC gathering in New York on Wednesday regarding Iran’s expansion of its stocks of uranium.